Traffic Ticket FAQ in Alaska

 An experienced traffic ticket lawyer can help you choose the appropriate path (as well as represent you if you choose to contest the ticket in court).

-First, you'll need to let your employer know within 30 days of receiving the ticket; if it's an out-of-state ticket, also notify the DMV.
+First, you'll need to let your employer know within 30 days of being convicted of a traffic violation; if it's an out-of-state ticket, also notify the DMV.
 This does not apply to parking violations.

 Second, understand that your options to plead guilty and pay your fine or plead not guilty and fight your ticket in court are basically the same as a regular driver's license holder; however, your penalties are more severe than just accumulating points and experiencing increased car insurance rates.